yuyosa/CP3407/iteration_1.md

    # Label: TODO

 3. [BookNest-web Platform for Library Book management].Priority: high, 2days
+   #Task: In the "Book Management" section of the webpage, librarians can enter book metadata (title, author, ISBN, etc.) and manage stock quantities.
+There are also multiple transaction operations (borrow, return, track history) for librarians to process.
+   # Label: TODO

-4. [Book a Same-Day Cleaning Service].Priority:high, 2days
+5. [Book a Same-Day Cleaning Service].Priority:high, 2days

 In progress:
 Practical Task 2 (all developer), date started: 28 May 2025